Mr Chan is a Certified Public Accountant. He is a former President of the Hong Kong Institute of Certified Public Accountants.

 Mr Lau holds LLB, LLM, and PhD degrees from King’s College London and the London School of Economics, University of London.
 His PhD dissertation was published as a book by Oxford University Press in 2011.
 He is a Visiting Lecturer at Harvard Law School since 2014.
 He is also a registered attorney in the State of New York and a CFA Charterholder.

 Mr Lau is active in public affairs in Hong Kong.
-He is the Vice-Chairman of Youth Development Commission, Deputy Chairman of the Board of the Ocean Park Corporation, and a member of the Exchange Fund Advisory Committee.
+He is the Vice-Chairman of Youth Development Commission, Chairman of the Board of the Ocean Park Corporation, and a member of the Exchange Fund Advisory Committee.

-Her past public appointments include member of the Competition Commission of Hong Kong (2013-2018); member of the Mandatory Provident Fund Schemes Appeal Board (2011-2017); member of the Environment and Conservation Fund Committee of Hong Kong (2012-2016); member of the Telecommunications Users and Consumers Advisory Committee of the Office of the Communications Authority (2012-2016).
+Agnes’s past public appointments include member of the Competition Commission of Hong Kong (2013-2018); member of the Mandatory Provident Fund Schemes Appeal Board (2011-2017); member of the Environment and Conservation Fund Committee of Hong Kong (2012-2016); member of the Telecommunications Users and Consumers Advisory Committee of the Office of the Communications Authority (2012-2016).
 Agnes also served as the Chairman of the Taxation Committee (2008-2011) of the Hong Kong General Chamber of Commerce; the President of the Zonta Club of Hong Kong (2004-2006); a council member of the Taxation Institute of Hong Kong (2011-2012); and a council member of the Association of Women’s Accountants Hong Kong (2011-2013).